 Phase 3: Construction - UCIP does apply to this Work

 Persons and entities eligible for such coverage (see Article 11.1.2), including Design Builder and all Subcontractors, unless excluded under Article 11.1.5, will be required to enroll in the UCIP.
-Once enrolled, the UCIP will provide coverage as defined herein until the earliest of the following: the Project attains final completion as defined in Article 9.8.1,, the date a Notice of Cessation is filed for the Contract, or the date the Contract is terminated pursuant to Article 13.
+Once enrolled, the UCIP will provide coverage as defined herein until the earliest of the following: the Project attains final completion as defined in Article 9.8.1,, the date a Notice of Cessation is filed for the Contract, the date in which notice of early termination is filed for the UCIP, or the date the Contract is terminated pursuant to Article 13.
 Additionally, all enrolled eligible Design Builders and Subcontractors, will be required to obtain their own Commercial Automobile Liability Insurance for all Work (on and off the Project Site), as well as their own Commercial General Liability Insurance and Workers’ Compensation and Employer’s Liability Insurance for their Work not covered by the UCIP (see Article 11.1.10); Excluded Parties and Eligible Parties who are not enrolled must also obtain Commercial Automobile Liability Insurance, Workers’ Compensation and Employer’s Liability Insurance, and Commercial General Liability Insurance for all Work (on and off the Project site) (see Article 11.1.10).
 The UCIP shall be administered by the UCIP Administrator identified in the Supplementary Conditions.
 Pursuant to Article 4.1.4, all communications concerning the UCIP shall be through the University Representative except that written communications between the UCIP Administrator, Design Builder, Subcontractors, eligible, enrolled and excluded parties are authorized as follows:

 For the purpose of obtaining copies of any UCIP insurance policies, the UCIP Insurance Manual and the UCIP Safety Standards Manual.